dailystory/docs/articles/changelog/2019/december.md

 ## December 29, 2019
 * Refactor: support date_donotcontact in bulk upsert
 * Refactor: add set current data center for connection provider
+* Refactor: updates for connection provider environment caching
+* Bug: update sales sync to go further back in time
+* Refactor: updates for to  not contact ux

 ## December 28, 2019
 * Refactor: add methods to common for null friendly dates and obscure phone